2020 Liga DIMAYOR: Relegation

 A separate table is kept to determine the teams that get relegated to the Categoría Primera B for the next season.
 This table is elaborated from a sum of all first stage games played for the current season and the previous two seasons.
 For purposes of elaborating the table, promoted teams are given the same point and goal tallies as the team in the 18th position at the start of the season.

-Due to the COVID-19 pandemic, no teams were relegated at the end of this season, with relegation being postponed until the end of the first semester of 2021 in order to ensure teams could be able to play the same amount of matches as originally scheduled.
+Due to the COVID-19 pandemic, no teams were relegated at the end of this season, with relegation being postponed until the end of the first semester of 2021 in order to ensure teams could be able to play the same number of matches as originally scheduled.